Detoxing is a natural process that occurs in our body, which is necessary for removing toxins.

 You can think of the liver as the body’s filtration system.
 Everything we eat and drink — as well as many of the things we inhale and absorb through our skin — pass through the liver to be detoxified.

-The liver will always prioritize filtering through outside substances first (as they can cause more immediate harm) so if it gets overloaded with these, it cannot properly filter through our hormones, which typically leads to too much estrogen in our system, which can lead to an array of PMS symptoms.
+The liver will always prioritize filtering through outside substances first (as they can cause more immediate harm) so if it gets overloaded with these, it cannot properly filter through our hormones, which typically leads to too much estrogen in our system and ultimately, an array of PMS symptoms.

 The estrogen then has to go somewhere, so it’s stored in our fat cells (hi, weight gain).
 These fat cells then trigger the release of even more estrogen back into our systems!
 It’s a vicious cycle.